-Furthermore, the Internal Sustainability Manager coordinates the Environmental Sustainability Team and the DE&I Working Group.
-The Environmental Sustainability Team acts independently yet contributes to certain projects, such as devising reduction schemes for our CO2 reduction roadmap.
-To address equal opportunities and diversity defined in the materiality analysis, our Internal Sustainability Manager has set up a DE&I Working Group comprising representatives from Human Resources and Organisational Development.
+Furthermore, the Internal Sustainability Manager coordinates the Environmental Sustainability Team.
+The Environmental Sustainability Team acts independently, yet contributes to certain projects, such as devising reduction schemes for our CO2 reduction roadmap.
+To address equal opportunities and diversity as defined in the materiality analysis, our Internal Sustainability Manager has set up a DE&I Working Group comprising representatives from Human Resources and Organisational Development.

 The topic of compliance is incorporated within the Legal Department.
-The Legal Department is also assigned to the Executive Board member for Finance, Legal, HR and Organisational Development.
-The Sustainability Compliance Manager was appointed by the Executive Board and is responsible for establishing a sustainability compliance management system.
-Every five weeks, at meetings of the Managing Directors, she reports on current issues, progress in the implementation of legal requirements, the introduction of internal company guidelines, and possible escalations.
-Based on decision papers, decisions are taken by the management.
-The implementation of these decisions is then also reported on by the Sustainability Compliance Manager.
+The Legal Department is assigned to the Executive Board member for Finance, Legal, HR and Organisational Development.
+At the end of 2023, we reorganised our Compliance Team.
+It now comprises a Head of Compliance (Compliance Officer) appointed by the Executive Board, alongside two Compliance Counsels.
+The Compliance Team is responsible for developing a sustainable compliance management system.
+The Compliance Officer reports directly to the Executive Board, providing updates on current issues, progress in implementing legal requirements, the introduction of internal policies, and any escalations.
+Based on decision templates, the Executive Board makes strategic decisions, and their implementation is also reported.

-The Sustainability Manager Unite Marketplaces is assigned to Product Management.
-She reports to directly to the Executive Board member for IT, Product Management and Operations.
+The Sustainability Managers for Unite Marketplaces are part of the Product Management Team.
+The Head of Product Management Sustainability reports directly to the Executive Board Member responsible for IT, Product Management and Operations.